RobertBaruch/nmigen-tutorial/3_modules.md

 ### Access to domains

 As stated above, a module can access its domains via its `d` attribute.
-By default, if a synchronous domain is added to a module's `domains` attribute, then all modules everywhere will also have access to that domain via their `d` attribute, even if that module is not a submodule of the module where the domain was added
+By default, if a synchronous domain is added to a module's `domains` attribute, then all modules everywhere will also have access to that domain via their `d` attribute, even if that module is not a submodule of the module where the domain was added.

 You can explicitly inhibit this global propagation by setting the `local` named parameter of the `ClockDomain` to `True`.
 This forces the clock to only be present in the domain of the module it was added to, and all submodules of that module.